 1. Take a Sunrise Offering Walk– Early in the morning take a walk with no destination in mind.
 Look at the beautiful offerings that are put out.
 Look at the flowers adorning the statues.
 Say hello to the shopkeepers sweeping the sidewalk.
 (The Balinese love their sweeping).
-Walk Through The rice fields.
+Walk through The rice fields.
 Watch the chickens.
 This is the real Bali.
 Plus, it will be the one time you can take a walk without being asked if you would like a taxi!

 2. Sit Down With The Taxi Drivers-I found myself getting annoyed with all the taxi drivers constantly asking me if I needed a ride.
 So one day I decided to talk to them.
 I sat down and watched the traffic go by with them, and decided to ask them if they knew of a class where I could learn painting.
 They were sitting in front of a sign that offered painting classes.
 You never know what can happen when you try to understand the things that annoy you.
 Plus, all those taxi drivers make getting around in Bali pretty easy.

 3. Take A Painting Class-I discovered that I loved painting by taking a painting class in Bali.
 Ubud, especially, is full of artists, and many of them offer classes to teach you what they know.
 Taking a painting class was one of my favorite moments in Bali.
 The best place for a painting class is in Ubud.
 Not only are the Ubud travel costs very reasonable, it’s the place to visit if you are looking for art.

 4. Visit A Healer– OK, I know that this is a bit Eat, Pray, Love, but there are some genuinely amazing healers that changed my life in Bali.
-Most of these were also in Ubud, but I had both physical and emotional ailments healed that were affecting my life, and this was the top thing that I am glad I did while I was in Bali.
+Most of these were in Ubud, but I had both physical and emotional ailments healed that were affecting my life, and this was the top thing that I am glad I did while I was in Bali.